MicroserviceWorkshop/TheWolf/docker/README.md

     docker run -d -p 9000:2181 --name zookeeper jplock/zookeeper

 I mapped the port **9000** just in case you're still running a local zookeeper on your machine.
-And I also gave it a the name **zookeeper** (that's for later use).
+And I also gave it the name **zookeeper** (that's for later use).
 To access the zookeeper console:

     /usr/share/zookeeper/bin/zkCli.sh -server localhost:9000

 ## But wait.
 How does telesales connect to zookeeper?

 Luckily the zookeeper instance has a name.
-With that we can link new docker instances to it:
+With that we can link new docker instances to it.
+See [dockerlinks](http://docs.docker.com/userguide/dockerlinks/).
+Docker will then inject some environment variables.
+To see them we can start an Ubuntu image and let it dump them with the env command:

     docker run -i -t --link zookeeper:zk ubuntu env

-This links the ubuntu instance to the zookeeper.
-Docker injects a couple of environment variables the we dump with the env command:
+This is the output:

     PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
     HOSTNAME=9c5703eb6428